Are you ready to double your search traffic?

-Keyword stuffing is when you overuse keywords and phrases that relate to the main keyword.
-It’s a bad SEO practice that you should avoid at all costs.
+Keyword stuffing is when you overuse keywords and phrases that relate to the main keyword in attempts to rank higher in search.
+It’s a bad SEO practice that you should avoid it at all costs.

 For example, consider these related keywords: iPhone reviews, best iPhone reviews, new iPhone reviews.
 When you use all of these keywords in your content, it’s likely that Google won’t rank that page well, especially if the content falls within the 300 – 500 word count.

-But, there is a better way to change this paragraph and make it more user focused, without neglecting the main keyword – “learn java online.”
-All you have to do is find synonyms for the words and you’re done.
+There is a better way to change this paragraph and make it more user focused, without neglecting the main keyword – “java online.”
+All you have to do is find synonyms for the keyword.
 For example:

 Are you ready to learn java online?
 It’s a good step towards upgrading your skills and giving you a better chance of getting that job.
 There are several places to learn java on the web, and within 2 – 3 months, you’ll be programming in java.
 Most people don’t like the idea of taking online java courses, but I believe it’s one of the most flexible ways to get access to a wealth of knowledge and become skilled in your life’s pursuit.